francisjxmes/queen-nefertiti/README.md

 The interface complements the theme of ancient Egypt, utilizing a color scheme inspired by artifacts and a design that balances historical accuracy with modern usability.

+## User Needs

+### Target Audience
+* History Enthusiasts
+* Students or researchers
+* Casual browsers interested in Ancient Egypt

+### User Goals
+* Learn about Nefertiti's life
+* Engage with visually appealing content that is reliable
+* Find information that is organised and easy to navigate

+### Addressing User Needs
+* Provide accurate and well-researched information (her role, achievements and mysteries)
+* Visually engaging images of Nefertiti bust and artifacts.
+* Using mobile friendly, responsive design
+* Simple navigation (clear menus, and CTA links)

 ![Am I Responsive Screenshot](assets/images/am-i-responsive.png)

 ## Key Features